JackBJ23/Topo-GEN/README.md

 loss_density(point_cloud, true_point_cloud, dgm, true_dgm, sigma=0.2, scale=0.002, maxrange=35., npoints=30)
 loss_push0(point_cloud, dgm)
 ```
-Each function returns two values: loss, gotloss.
-If gotloss is 1, the loss value depends on the learnable point cloud and can be added to the total loss.
-If gotloss is 0, the topological loss only depends on ground truth data and does not need to be added to the total loss.
+Each function returns two values: `loss, gotloss`.
+If `gotloss` is 1, the loss value depends on the learnable point cloud and can be added to the total loss.
+If `gotloss` is 0, the topological loss only depends on ground truth data and does not need to be added to the total loss.
 To generate a persistence diagram, do:
 ```
-dgm = get_dgm(point_cloud, deg=1)
+dgm = get_dgm(point_cloud, deg)
 ```
 Where the shape of the point cloud is expected to be (Number of points, Dimension of each point).
-Additionally, deg is the homology degree (0 or 1) and not specifying it sets it as 1 (the more general option).
+Additionally, `deg` is the homology degree (0 or 1) and not specifying it sets it as 1 (the more general option).

-Additionally, we have unified all the topological regularizers into a single function, topo_losses, in order to combine them in a straightforward way.
+Additionally, we have unified all the topological regularizers into a single function, `topo_losses`, in order to combine them in a straightforward way.
 To use it, do:
 ```
 from topo_functions import topo_losses, get_dgm
 topoloss = topo_losses(point_cloud, true_point_cloud, topo_weights, deg=1, dgm_true=None, pers0_delta=0.001, pers1_delta=0.001, dsigma0_scale=0.05, dsigma1_scale=0.05, density_sigma=0.2, density_scale=0.002, density_maxrange=35., density_npoints=30, device="cpu")